-Understand health care privacy laws
+Understand healthcare privacy laws

 Beginning at age 13, youth gain rights with respect to consent and confidentiality for certain kinds of care.
+To comply with Washington state law, as well as to protect a child's privacy, at age 13, access to much clinical information, including test results, medications, allergies, and provider notes, is restricted for parents and guardians.
 Talk to your teen's care team to learn more about what this means for you and your teen.